jlem/WebDevChallenge/README.md

 ### Git
 * Set up two different GitHub accounts, and learn how to SSH different projects with different accounts.
-* Use command line to push a Git repository from a local environment to a live server. ~ [Tutorial](http://www.taniarascia.com/getting-started-with-git/)
+* Use command line to push a Git repository from a local environment to a live server. ~ [Getting Started with Git](http://www.taniarascia.com/getting-started-with-git/)
 * Squash different Git commits together

 ### JavaScript